Planting bare root strawberries is a simple process that will save you money and help you establish a large strawberry patch very quickly.

 This post contains affiliate links, clicking on them will not cost you anything extra, but does allow Stoney Acres to make a small commission on your purchase through the Amazon Affiliate Program.

-In the 20 or so years that Mrs. Stoney and I have been married we have lived in 4 different homes where we were able to plant gardens.
-And at each home one of the first things we planted was a strawberry patch.
+In the 20 or so years that Aj and I have been married, we have lived in 4 different homes where we were able to plant gardens.
+And at each home, one of the first things we planted was a strawberry patch.

 There are a few things you need to know about planting bare root strawberries:

-- Plan on starting early – bare root plants need be planted in late March or early April.
+- Plan on starting early – planting bare root strawberries need to be done in late March or early April.
 The sooner the better.